-Adams on the Body
+Adams on the Embodied-Soul

 In February, 1992, Jay Adams gave a lecture on The Biblical Perspective on the Mind-Body Problem.
 That lecture was later published in a two-part series by The Journal of Biblical Ethics in Medicine.
 You can read Part One here.
 You can read Part Two here.